 The Loop signature product is the Häagen-Dazs ice cream sold in an insulated stainless steel tub.
 This means no softening, no melt.
 Just firm, cold ice cream by the time it reaches your home.
 Refillables are a serious, viable solution for the plastic waste crisis that the globe is presently facing.
 It is a way forward for future waste control but does not address the present plastic waste crisis.

 Other initiatives are the ‘Bring you own refillable cup’ in cafes and coffee houses.
 The sale of coffee in refillable cups means we can avoid filling the landfills with once-used, thin-plastic-film lined paper cups.
-That’s another great retro step to reducing our waste.
+That’s another great retro step to reducing our plastic footprint.

 The circular economy can also replace those very convenient one-serving of coffee, or sugar, or soup, or detergent, and so on.
 These single-serve sachets are typically in a plastic-type packaging.
 Yes, affordable.
 No, waste generators.
 Instead, we need to revert back to vending machine filling your container with a limited or selected amount.